erzu12/updog/README.md

 2. Login with your Google account or create a new account
 3. Start chatting with your friends
 4. Get insulted by your friends
-5. Get a clever answer from our AI
+5. Get a clever answer from our AI by clicking on the offensive message marked in red
 6. ???
 7. Profit